meltano/handbook/src/_company/strategy.md

 2. **Key Results (KRs)** - The quantifiable measurements of success towards the stated objectives, tied to a specific timeframe of measurement.
 3. **Initiatives** - Specific actions we can take which improve our KPI metrics and, in turn, help us reach our objectives.

-## Meltano's OKR Process

-### Understanding Key Results and KPIs

-We aim to have BI dashboards in Superset for each KPI that is connected to Key Results.
-Where possible, we should have a dedicated dashboard page for each KR.
-Charts and dashboards for KPIs should be linked back to the handbook and specific Goals where possible.

-KRs are tracked in GitLab issues:

-- KPI Name
-- A KPI Goal title (e.g. "Improve Metric X")
-- Start value
-- Target value
-- Timeframe for evaluation (e.g. "by July 10")
-- Dashboard Link (if available)

-KPI Goal tracking occurs in GitLab issues, with links to related Objectives and Initiatives via linked issues and/or via GitLab labels.
-The list of KRs is public and listed below under each OKR definition, including links to the GitLab issues with additional information.

-### Tracking OKRs in Gitlab

-We track OKRs in GitLab as labels, using the format `OKR: Short Description`.

-### Tracking related Initiatives in Gitlab

-Initiatives impacting the OKR are tracked in GitLab and should be tagged with a label which associates the issue with the OKR it is targeted to help us achieve.

-Note:

-- OKR labels should be applied selectively, and only for those issues which are (1) prioritized to be built within the timeframe of the OKR, and (2) directly influencing a related Key Result.

-### Transparency Guidelines for OKRs, KRs, and KPIs

-- OKR definitions are **public** in the `handbook` repo ([below](#list-of-current-goals-and-kpis)).
-- Metric calculation logics are **public** in the [`squared`](https://gitlab.com/meltano/squared) repo and on the Data Team [KPIs](/data-team/kpis) handbook page.
-- KR details, such as current metric values, goal targets, and metric history are kept **internal** by default, according to the guidelines on the [KPIs](/data-team/kpis#why-kpis-are-internal-by-default) page.
-- If tracking a Key Result's status in GitLab issues, this tracking likewise occurs in **internal** GitLab issues.

 ## List of Current OKRs

 ### OKR: Be the DataOps OS